Chair: Will A. Aldridge, PhD

 A brief history of the Practitioner NoE

-Based on a consensus of the EBP Champions Task Force and SIRC officers, the Task Force was transitioned to the Practitioner NoE, aligning it with SIRC’s existing research-focused networks.
-Realizing the breadth and diversity of the Practitioner NoE members, we created three sub-networks (provider, intermediary, and policy/funder) to pursue interests relevant to each area of practice.
+Based on a consensus of the EBP Champions Task Force and SIRC officers, the Task Force was transitioned to the Practitioner NoE, aligning it with SIRC’s existing research focused networks (see Student, New Investigator, and Established NoEs).
+Realizing the breadth and diversity of the Practitioner NoE members, we created three sub-networks (provider, intermediary and policy/funder) to pursue interests relevant to each area of practice.
 These changes have led to significant growth in both the membership and participation of practitioners in SIRC.

 Our Practitioner NoE reflects three distinct areas of expertise:

-- Provider Sub-Network – Leaders in clinics and agencies providing direct clinical or prevention services who implement EBPs to improve the quality of the care they provide.
+- Provider Sub-Network – Leaders and EBP champions within clinics and agencies providing direct clinical or prevention services who implement EBPs to improve the quality of the care they provide.

 - Intermediaries Sub-Network – Intermediaries, trainers, consultants, facilitators, evaluators, and purveyors interested in proactive implementation supports to provider agencies.